Seneca-ICTOER/CSP451/docs/landing-page.md

 - Design, provision and troubleshoot scalable, portable, and resilient solutions and containerized applications.
 - Optimize costs by effectively managing cloud resources and understanding pricing models.

-## Course Key Components
+## Course Outline

-This course has three main components:
+This course is divided to three parts:

 - Part One - Version Control Systems
 - Part Two - Azure Computer Networking